joel2995/joel2995/Readme.md

 ## 🔬 **RESEARCH.PUBLICATION**

-Published research on **AI-based Dream11 predictor** integrating ensemble models with strategic heuristics - demonstrating ability to combine web technologies with advanced algorithms for enterprise solutions.
+Published research on **AI-based Dream11 predictor** using ensemble ML models and expert strategy alignment - demonstrating ability to combine machine learning with strategic heuristics for sports analytics applications.

 ---